 - Sift the icing sugar into the same bowl.

 - Add the 2 tablespoons of hot water.

 - Add the food colouring, I use a cocktail stick and simply insert the tip into the food colouring gel and then add to the bowl.

 - Starting slowly, whisk the buttercream ingredients until light, creamy and uniform in colour.

 - Place the icing bag into a tall sturdy container, I use a jug.
-This simply helps when filling the bag with buttercream.

 - Practise on a plate, if piping for the first time.